noamraph/nix-pills/pills/05-functions-and-imports.md

 parentheses-less syntax for function calls is very elegant in this case, instead of doing `mul({ a=3; b=4; })` in other languages.

 In the second case we defined an argument set.
-It\'s like defining a set, except without values.
+It's like defining a set, except without values.
 We require that the passed set contains the keys `a` and `b`.
 Then we can use those `a` and `b` in the function body directly.